eslint/eslint/docs/src/use/command-line-interface.md

 * **Multiple Arguments**: Yes
 * **Default Value**: `.js` and the files that match the `overrides` entries of your configuration.

-`--ext` is only used when the the patterns to lint are directories.
+`--ext` is only used when the patterns to lint are directories.
 If you use glob patterns or file names, then `--ext` is ignored.
 For example, `npx eslint "lib/*" --ext .js` matches all files within the `lib/` directory, regardless of extension.

 ##### `--ext` example